mhahnFr/42cursus-FdF/README.md

 - ```ESC``` quits the application.

 ### Final notes
-There is surely some room for further improvements, such as clipping invisible coordinates.
+This application has been developed for *macOS*.
+The only tested platform, on which this project was developed, is *macOS 10.15.7*.
+There is surely some room forfurther improvements, such as clipping invisible coordinates.
 This repository however contains my solutions of the exercise, and will not be developed any further.

 © 2021 [mhahnFr](https://www.github.com/mhahnFr)